Everything your team needs

 Declare who can log in (and under what circumstances) and what their level of access to each of the managed projects should be.
 Spacelift ships with SSO support out of the box, supporting every identity provider that speaks SAML 2.0 protocol.

 Policy as code

 Puts policy-as-code in the center with Spacelift’s robust policy framework built on top of Open Policy Agent.
 Spacelift uses policy-as-code to allow you to declare rules around your infrastructure, access, Git workflow, state changes, and relationships between projects.

 Manage stacks, contexts, modules, and policies in a declarative way using your favorite infra-as-code tool.
-Spacelift offers a Terraform provider that allows you to manage the life cycle of its own resources programmatically.
+For Terraform, Spacelift offers a provider that allows you to manage the life cycle of its own resources programmatically.
 Administrative stacks get credential-less access to the subset of our GraphQL API that does not involve managing the actual infrastructure.